JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7940 days**.

-And here is a just a random fact -  **Celtic warriors sometimes fought their battles naked, their bodies dyed blue from head to toe**.
+And here is a just a random fact -  **Robert Southey wrote the story "Goldilocks and the Three Bears" in 1834**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)